danielraffel/ggb/README.md

   - Wind speed (in mph)
   - Probability of rain based on real-time data from the Open-Meteo API
 - **Future Weather Forecast**:
   - By default, a 2-hour future forecast is displayed, showing the temperature, wind speed, and likelihood of rain.
-Users can adjust the time to see weather conditions at different hours.
+Users can adjust the time input field to see weather conditions at different times.

-The weather information is fetched for the Golden Gate Bridge area (latitude: 37.8199, longitude: -122.4783), and is updated every 10 minutes.
-The future forecast is automatically set for 2 hours into the future but can be adjusted using the input field.
+  - A time difference display shows how far in the future the selected weather forecast is (e.g., "in 2h").

 ## Example Output